devopserio/bedrock-flask-quickstart/README.md

 # OpenAI Flask Application Quickstart

-This quickstart guide helps you deploy an OpenAI-powered Flask application on AWS using Terraform.
+This quickstart guide helps you deploy an OpenAI-integrated Flask application on AWS using Terraform.
 The setup includes two EC2 instances, an Application Load Balancer (ALB) with SSL termination, and necessary networking components.

 ## Prerequisites